eelispeltola/endnote-bibtex-postprocessor/README.md

 ### Linting, formatting, and typechecks

-This project template uses the following tools for autoformatting, linting and typechecking:
+This project uses the following tools for autoformatting, linting and typechecking:

 * mypy: typechecks
 * ruff: linting and formatting